danielwbeebe/React-Native-Tutorial/README.md

 ## Introduction

-React Native is ...
+React Native is a framework used to construct mobile applications written in JavaScript, utilizing the React library to create the user interface.

+According to Facebook's documentation on React Native:

+        With React Native, you don't build a “mobile web app”, an “HTML5 app”, or a “hybrid app”.
+You build a real mobile app that's indistinguishable from an app built using Objective-C or Java.
+React Native uses the same fundamental UI building blocks as regular iOS and Android apps.
+You just put those building blocks together using JavaScript and React.

+In other words, although React Native apps are written in JavaScript, their structure is essentially the same as other apps.

-This tutorial includes sections on: (i) the practical uses of React Native; (ii) getting started with React Native; (iii) specific code examples; and (iv) resources for further reading.
+This tutorial includes sections on: (i) why/when you might want to use React Native; (ii) getting started with React Native; (iii) specific code examples; and (iv) resources for further reading.

 ## Why Use React Native?

-React Native allows you to ...
+React Native allows you to create an app

 ## Getting Started